Skip to content

 Inbox Vision allows you to view your email campaigns from the perspective of email clients and mobile devices.
 To test your email message using Inbox Vision, select Inbox Vision in the Preview & Test section and click Run Inbox Vision.

-After using the Drag & Drop Editor to design and create your email message, continue to build the remainder of your campaign or Canvas.
+After using the drag-and-drop editor to design and create your email message, continue to build the remainder of your campaign or Canvas.

-The underlying engine that produces HTML from the Drag & Drop Editor has been optimized and updated, resulting in benefits related to HTML file compression and rendering.
+The underlying engine that produces HTML from the drag-and-drop editor has been optimized and updated, resulting in benefits related to HTML file compression and rendering.

 Our average exported HTML data footprint size has been reduced, leading to faster loading and rendering, reduced mobile clipping, and reduced bandwidth consumption.

-HTML rendering has improved based on these following updates that minimize the number of conditional comments and CSS media queries.
+HTML rendering has improved based on the following updates that minimize the number of conditional comments and CSS media queries.
 As a result, HTML files are smaller and more efficiently coded.

 • Migration from a <div> element-based design to a standard <table> formatted codebase